serayuzgur/weld/README.md

 }
 ```

-Here the `comments` and `posts` are tables.
-They hold an array of the records.
-They can be empty arrays but they must exist as is.
+Here the `owner` and `posts` are tables.
+They can be empty arrays/objects but they must exist as is.

 **NOTE :** `id`: Column is a must, all parsing uses it.